That only means one thing on this radio program, and that is all things simple man Bill O'Reilly.

 Okay, some districts are good.

-Not where we grew up in Long Island, and and those schools that have more money tend to do better.
+And those schools that have more money tend to do better.

-And the the tragedy of it is that children graduate from high school and they don't know anything about their country.
+And the tragedy of it is that children graduate from high school and they don't know anything about their country.

 Sad.

-How it works, they don't know what the deuce is going on, they don't know what opportunities exist.
+They don't know what the deuce is going on.

-You know what my kids learned in high school American history?
+You know what my kids learned in high school, American history?

 One in junior year, one in senior year.